Blokyk/starkid/docs/StarKid-overview.md

 ### Validators

-You might want to run some sort of validation on operands before running any command, and Recline has a tool for that called... validators!
+You might want to run some sort of validation on operands before running any command, and StarKid has a tool for that called... validators!
 They can especially useful when you have an option in a command group with a bunch of subcommands: traditionally, you'd have to add one or two lines at the start of each method to validate